apache/royale-asjs/manualtests/ProxyTest/src/README.txt

 DESCRIPTION

-The FormExample application demonstrates several FlexJS components and how they can be aligned in a column, much like you would see in a form.
+The FormExample application demonstrates several Royale components and how they can be aligned in a column, much like you would see in a form.

 This Flex application may be run as a Flash SWF or cross-compiled (using Falcon JX)